 A Room at the Edge of the City

 Sapporo's most discussed restaurants tend to cluster around Susukino and the Odori corridor, where foot traffic and visibility reinforce reputation.
 Miyagaoka, by contrast, is a residential district on the city's western slope, and a restaurant choosing that address is making a statement about its intended audience before anyone walks through the door.
-Moliere sits on the ground floor of a low-rise building called Lafayette Miyagaoka, a setting that places it firmly in the category of destination dining: you go because you planned to, not because you happened to pass by.
+Moliere sits on the ground floor of a low-rise building called Lafayette Miyagaoka.

-That kind of address signals something specific in the Japanese dining ecosystem.
 Restaurants that operate without the gravitational pull of a commercial district tend to rely on format, cooking quality, and physical environment to hold their audience.
-The building's name, Lafayette, carries a quiet French register, and in Sapporo's premium dining scene, French technique has a sustained presence, sitting alongside kaiseki as one of the two dominant frameworks for serious tasting menus.
-Venues like Hanakoji Sawada (Kaiseki) represent the Japanese tradition at the leading of that spectrum, while French-leaning establishments occupy a parallel tier, often drawing on Hokkaido's agricultural depth as their larder.
+French technique has a sustained presence in Sapporo's premium dining scene, sitting alongside kaiseki as one of the city's two dominant frameworks for serious tasting menus.
+Venues like Hanakoji Sawada (Kaiseki) represent the Japanese tradition at the top of that spectrum, while French-leaning establishments occupy a parallel tier, often drawing on Hokkaido's agricultural depth as their larder.

 The Physical Container